Frequently Asked Questions

 Table of Contents

-- How do I know who my academic adviser is?
+- How do I know who my academic advisor is?

-- How can I prepare for the meeting with my academic adviser?
+- How can I prepare for the meeting with my academic advisor?

 - How do I register for a class?